RobertBurrellDonkin/library-management-system/README.md

   weakly consistent thread safe map.
 * Searches by ISBN will retrieve data by key and are expected to be efficient.
   * Given our assumptions, it is reasonable to accept a slow traversal for the search by author.
-    * We have the option of adding in a front side cache for search results.
+    * We have the option of adding in a front side cache later for search results.
-* For a small library with a few books then a set or list.
-Let's assume that the library management system should support large numbers of books whilst providing an efficient find by unique attribute (ISBN).
-Based on a Map.
-    * The simplest thread safe design would have been to use synchronisation on the public methods.
-      Effectively serializing access to the service.
-This would have had the advantage of simplicity and maintainability.
-      For a small library, this would have been an excellent option.
-    * Let's assume the need to support concurrent access.
-    * Java has a rich range of options.
-For a high throughput, low latency application,
-      a bespoke solution may be the best option.
-    * Let's assume that we are looking for reasonable concurrent efficient whilst maintaining readability.
-ConcurrentSkipList TODO weaknesses, strengths
 * There is an API design decision around how to support addBook when adding a book with the same ISBN twice to the same library.
 Though it might be reasonable to merge the availabilityCount, there seems no natural way to merge different titles, authors and publication years.
+  * Let's assume that a book cannot be added twice.
+  * The only attribute which can be mutated by the API is availableCopies.
+    * Let's make the reasonable assumption that all other attributes are immutable and that availableCopies can only be incremented or decremented

+* Until
-Until business logic TODO let's assume that the library should just reject.
+  business logic TODO let's assume that the library should just reject.
     * We could throw an exception or use a return value.
 The principle of least surprise leans towards throwing an explicit exception.